jbramburger/Deep-Conjugacies/README.md

-# Deep-Conjugacies
+# Deep Learning of Conjugate Mappings

-Code associated to the paper "Deep learning of conjugate mappings"
+This repository contains the scripts to reproduce the data and figures from Deep learning of conjugate mappings by Jason J. Bramburger, Steven L. Brunton, and J. Nathan Kutz (2021).